 3. You’ll sleep better

 “Aerobic exercise, such as walking, cycling or hiking, can improve the quality of your nighttime sleep, especially when done on a regular basis.
 Exercise may reduce their risk for developing troublesome sleep disorders, such as sleep apnea and restless legs syndrome,” says Raj Dasgupta, MD, assistant professor of clinical medicine at the Keck School of Medicine of USC, and a pulmonologist at the USC Sleep Disorders Center.
 “It can also be especially helpful if you are able to exercise outdoors to let your body absorb natural sunlight during the daytime hours to help with your circadian rhythm.”

 Instead of eating your lunch at your desk, get outside and take a short stroll.
 Chances are you’ll be able to sleep better at night.
 Researchers at Green Exercise Research Group found that those who walked 1.8 kilometers (about 1.1 miles) at lunchtime in a natural setting had more restorative sleep than those who walked in an urban setting.
 Of course, any walking is better than no walking.
 It’s still better for your health to walk around the block or even the floor of your office than it is to sit at your desk.

 Having trouble focusing on a tough task at work?
 Take a walk in the nearest park.
-One study found exercising in nature improved the ability to concentrate in children with ADHD.
+One study found exercising in nature improved the ability to concentrate in children with attention-deficit/hyperactivity disorder (ADHD).